GypsyShen/react-redux-expressjs-azure-example/README.md

 #### Step 2: serve the redux todos app by the express app

-The react and redux todos app is serverd by pointing the express app's frontend to the production build of the react and redux app.
+The react and redux todos app is serverd by pointing the express app's frontend to the production build of the react and redux app [[9]](#9-react-web-and-express-api-for-development-and-production).

 First, build the react and redux app with the following command in the `client` directory, which generates a `build/` folder: